CrabNickolson/pirate_base_plugin/README.md

 ## IL2CPP
 Shadow Gambit uses IL2CPP, which unfortunately makes modding fairly complicated.
 Here are some things to watch out for:
 - Your cannot cast Il2CPP objects normally.
-Instead you must use the `Cast<T>()` method.
+Instead you must use the `x.Cast<T>()` method.
 - If you directly override a IL2CPP method in a subclass, then you cannot call `base.method()` from within that method, as that would cause an infinite recursion.
 - If you start a thread you must "attach" it by calling either `IL2CPP.il2cpp_thread_attach(IL2CPP.il2cpp_domain_get())` or `ModThreadUtility.AttachThread()` from within the thread.
 - Some IL2CPP structs have been converted into classes.
 Be careful not to initialize these with `default`.
     - This can be annoying as some game methods initialize affected struct parameters with `default`.
-You must set these to something else when calling these methods or the game may crash. `CharacterUtility` contains some helper methods for affected game methods.
+You must set these to something else when calling these methods or the game may crash. `CharacterUtility` contains helper methods for some affected game methods.
 - Some IL2CPP classes are not converted correctly and cannot be accessed directly from C#, e.g. `BalancedEnum`.
 You should still be able to access these classes via IL2CPP reflection.
 - Calling IL2CPP methods can become very performance intensive in math heavy code.
 For this reason you should avoid Unity's math library as much as possible.
     - Use `System.Math` instead of `UnityEngine.Mathf`